 Creatively Effective, Deeply Experienced, & Responsive Tutor

-Technical details: Ph.
-D. in American Literature and Poetics, over twenty years of experience as a professor writing, literature, creative writing, critical theory and thinking o.
-I have worked with a diverse mix of students—of varied backgrounds, abilities, ambitions, and difficulties—in this country and the Middle East.
-Second, my passionate devotion to teaching: every student I meet engages my interest, and that engagement enables me to draw from my students—through our conversations and my reading of their work—a precise understanding of their singular struggles and how best to address them effectively, efficiently, and supportively.
-All that I help my students learn, be it grammar, the composition of a powerful argument, the comprehension of a difficult text, the modes of negotiating the LSATs, goes far beyond any single skill, for all impart methods of critical and creative thinking and writing that they will be able to carry beyond our work together into every subject they study.
+First, my technical details: I have a Ph.
+D. in American Literature and Poetics, over 20 years of experience as a professor writing, literature, creative writing, critical theory and thinking, and 6 as a tutor in Northern California and online.
+In both, I have worked with a diverse mix of students—of varied backgrounds, ages, abilities, ambitions, and difficulties—in this country, Middle East, and other regions.
+Second, my passionate devotion to teaching: every student I meet engages my interest, and that engagement enables me to draw from my students a precise understanding of their singular struggles and how best to address them effectively, efficiently, and supportively.
+All that I help my students learn—grammar, the composition of a powerful argument or personal statement for an application, the comprehension of a difficult text, the modes of negotiating the SATs, finding their creative voice or mastering of business writing—go far beyond any single skill, for all impart methods of critical and creative thinking and writing that they will be able to carry beyond our work together into every subject they study.

 Photos and videos